Did you start out using OmniFocus with a great deal of enthusiasm, but end up getting bogged down along the way?

 Overview

-David Allen’s Getting Things Done (GTD) methodology stresses the importance of clearly articulating actions and outcomes.
-I often see projects with names such as “Board of Directors” that don’t define the intended outcome and contain actions that are equally vague.
-There’s a tendency to feel stuck if your next actions and project outcomes aren’t clearly defined.
+David Allen’s Getting Things Done (GTD) methodology recommends clearly articulating actions and outcomes.
+I often see projects with names such as “Board of Directors” that don’t define the intended outcome and contain equally vague actions.
+You’ll tend to feel stuck if your next actions and project outcomes aren’t clearly defined.

-Store one-off actions that aren’t related to a specific outcome in single action lists.
-For example, if the action is to book an appointment with your dentist, you could create an action such as “Phone: Dr. Nibble to book an appointment” in a single action list called “[Health]”.
+Store one-off actions unrelated to a specific outcome in single action lists (i.e. a project of type “single actions”).
+For example, if the action is to book an appointment with your dentist, you could create an action such as “Contact Dr. Nibble to book an appointment” in a single action list called “📦 Health.”
 For added convenience, include a reference to Dr. Nibble’s contact information in the note field of this action.

-Unlike parallel and sequential projects, single actions lists don’t have a defined outcome and are instead used as a container for related one-off actions.
-For added clarity, consider including the names of single action “projects” in square brackets to clearly differentiate them from projects that have a specific destination.
+Unlike parallel and sequential projects, single action lists don’t have a defined outcome; they’re intended to be used as a container for related one-off actions.
+For added clarity, consider naming single actions “projects” to differentiate them from projects with a defined outcome.
+For example, you could prefix single action lists with a box emoji (📦) and sequential and parallel projects with a compass emoji (🧭).

 Resources